-As the anxiety grew, and depression started to set in, I began to realise that I need help.
-But I was in a city where I knew no one, I didn’t feel that I understood the culture, and to be honest, I didn’t want to go through the process of finding a psychologist.
+As the anxiety grew, and depression started to set in, I began to realise that I needed help.
+But I was in a city where I didn’t have a group of friends, the culture was different to what I was used to, and I didn’t yet have a fluent grasp of the language.
+Did I really want to go through the painstaking process of finding a therapist?

-I was being stubborn, and it was doing me no favours.
+Admittedly, I was being stubborn, and it wasn’t doing me any favours.

-Then, as one night I was mindlessly scrolling social media, trying to distract myself from obvious concerns, and I came across a Facebook Ad that seemed to magically (sarcasm) read my mind.
+Then, one night as I was mindlessly scrolling social media – trying to distract myself from obvious concerns – I came across a Facebook Ad that seemed to magically (cough) read my mind.

 “BetterHelp – Affordable online counseling that’s convenient for you.”